Vimeo • Product Design Lead • 2022

 • Only 5% of returning users fully understood how Vimeo could meet their specific needs.

-Understanding our new audience
+Understanding the new audience

-• What motivated each segment to explore Vimeo.
+• What motivated each segment to explore Vimeo?

 Ideation: defining a framework for success

-Defining the “aha” moments
+Pinpointing “aha” moments

-Designing a successful onboarding experience is challenging—95% of redesigns fail, and users form first impressions within seven seconds.
-To ensure success, I defined a framework capturing three key value moments:
+The challenge with designing a successful onboarding experience is that 95% of redesigns fail, and users form first impressions within seven seconds.

-Optimising ‘aha’ moments through user psychology
+Optimising ‘aha’ moments using user psychology

 To accelerate these moments, I restructured Vimeo’s onboarding journey into a personalized, goal-oriented flow:

-Creating solution approaches
+Creating solution user flows

 With a clear understanding of our problem space, I crafted three approaches considering ease of completion, engagement, and personalisation.

-Hypothesis testing and key insights learned
+Hypothesis testing and insights:

 What we learned:

-3. Perception shift was critical – Many still saw Vimeo as a “YouTube alternative” rather than a business tool.
+3. Perception shift was crucial: many users still viewed Vimeo as a YouTube alternative rather than a business communication tool.

 Delivering an optimised solution